vyos/vyos-documentation/docs/qos.rst

    policies, like Priority Queue, the number of the class defines its priority.

-When you define a class, you will always need to define which traffic will be assigned to that class.

 .. code-block:: none

   set traffic-policy <policy> <policy-name> class <class-ID> match <class-matching-rule-name>

-In the command above, we are setting the type of policy we are going to work with, the name we choose for it, a class (so that we can differentiate some traffic) and an identifiable number for that class, and then we are configuring a matching rule (or filter) and a name for it.
+In the command above, we set the type of policy we are going to work with and the name we choose for it; a class (so that we can differentiate some traffic) and an identifiable number for that class;
+then we configure a matching rule (or filter) and a name for it.

 A class can have multiple match filters: